-- (i) Whether vehicle accesses to sites are designed and located to complement the road function and hierarchy, while avoiding conflict with the function of existing public open space and proposed open space, streets and lanes, while balancing the requirements of access and through-movement. - (ii) Where the total number of dwellings in the precinct exceeds 440 dwellings but does not exceed 770 dwellings under 1552.6.14.
-Transport infrastructure development thresholds; the extent to which provision is made for public transport and alternative transport modes to support and promote reduced dependency on private vehicles. - (iii) The extent to which, prior to occupation of the first dwelling, the provision of a private shuttle bus between development within the Albany 10 Precinct and the Albany Station (or similar location): - achieves the intended purpose of encouraging behaviour change away from private vehicles and towards public transport; - b. is privately funded, operated, managed and, where not provided directly by the developer, is secured through an appropriate legal mechanism such as (but not limited to) a Body Corporate or Residents' association to ensure an effective level of service; - c. provides a level of service to support residents at any given stage of development of the Precinct; and - d. is necessary taking into consideration other public transport options and alternative transport modes made available in the surrounding area. - (iv) For development where the total number of dwellings constructed and/or consented (or dwelling unit equivalents) together with other development exceeds 460 dwellings; the extent to which traffic generation from activities may create adverse effects on the: - capacity of roads giving access to the site; - safety of road users including cyclists and pedestrians; - effective, efficient and safe operation of the road network (including the arterial road network); and - the planned urban built character of the precinct.
+- (i) Whether vehicle accesses to sites are designed and located to complement the road function and hierarchy, while avoiding conflict with the function of existing public open space and proposed open space, streets and lanes, while balancing the requirements of access and through-movement. - (ii) Where the total number of dwellings in the precinct exceeds extent to which provision is made for public transport and alternative transport modes to support and promote reduced dependency on private vehicles. - (iii) The extent to which, prior to occupation of the first dwelling, the provision of a private shuttle bus between development within the Albany 10 Precinct and the Albany Station (or similar location): - a. achieves the intended purpose of encouraging behaviour change away from private vehicles and towards public transport; - is privately funded, operated, managed and, where not provided directly by the developer, is secured through an appropriate legal mechanism such as (but not limited to) a Body Corporate or Residents' association to ensure an effective level of service; - c. provides a level of service to support residents at any given stage of development of the Precinct; and - d. is necessary taking into consideration other public transport options and alternative transport modes made available in the surrounding area. - (iv) For development where the total number of dwellings constructed and/or consented (or dwelling unit equivalents) together with other development exceeds 460 dwellings; the extent to which traffic generation from activities may create adverse effects on the: - capacity of roads giving access to the site; - safety of road users including cyclists and pedestrians; - effective, efficient and safe operation of the road network (including the arterial road network); and - the planned urban built character of the precinct.